-“Do you still have this crystal, Meera Dyre?”
+“Do you still possess this crystal, Meera Dyre?”
 Her hand went to her neck and felt for the familiar bulge of it at the end of the leather thong, always hiding in plain sight under her Imperial uniform.

 “There is a ship, The Stargaz—”

 “I am aware of Aloo’s vessel.
 They scan us as we speak.
-Do you still possess the crystal?
+Again, do you still possess the crystal?
 Is it on your person?”
 She reached into her shirt and pulled out, the room’s light refracted in tiny rainbows as it spun in her hand.
 She held it where he could see its reddish brilliance shine through the holoprojector.

 “I do, and I will make you a deal.”